 Wealth: You begin play with 1,000 Units of Wealth to purchase weapons, armor and equipment for your adventures.

-Languages: You can speak your native Species tongue, as well as the Universal tongue of your setting.
+Languages: You can speak your native Species tongue, as well as the Universal tongue of your setting (if there is one).
 You gain a number of extra languages in addition to this equal to your Intellect Modifier.
 Therefore, someone with a Smarts score of 8 (+3 Modifier) would know 5 Languages (their native tongue, the Universal language of their area, and 3 bonus languages for them being such a smartypants).

 Speed: Your Speed is determined by your Species.
 30 Feet is the Speed of most Humanoid Species.